 Science Reveals Love Is Not a Sex-Specific Trait

 A study in the British Journal of Psychiatry found that 40 percent of first-time mothers and 25 percent of mothers of multiple children experienced indifference when holding their babies for the first time.
-Another study published in Biological Psychiatry evaluated 160 first-time parents for oxytocin levels, which contributes to bonding.
+Another study published in Biological Psychiatry evaluated 160 first-time parents for oxytocin levels, contributing to bonding.
 The study revealed that fathers’ oxytocin levels were the same as the mothers’ at the child’s birth.
 They were also the same at six weeks and six months postpartum.
-This is especially interesting because both the birth and breastfeeding of a new baby stimulates oxytocin release for mothers.
-Yet, fathers also benefit from this boost of the love hormone, showing that there are more factors at play.
+This is especially interesting because both the birth and breastfeeding of a new baby stimulate oxytocin release for mothers.
+Yet, fathers also benefit from this boost of the love hormone, showing there are more factors at play.

 Some might argue that fathers are at a disadvantage when it comes to bonding, starting in the womb.
 After all, carrying the baby and feeling the unborn child’s movements is a uniquely intimate experience only possible if you are female.
 However, a study published in the Journal of Psychosomatic Obstetrics and Gynecology shows three shocking findings:

 - Pregnant mothers and expecting fathers have similar thoughts and feelings regarding their unborn babies.

 - Men’s expression of these thoughts and feelings is held back, most likely due to the conflict between their internal beliefs and societal expectations surrounding masculinity and sex-role stereotypes.

 - The sentiments regarding “being pregnant” are not correlated to the emotions felt for the baby.